squareTop/murdoch-ict374-assignment-2/MARKING-GUIDE.md

 1. **Claim of zombies (5 marks)**

     You should check whether the shell has claimed zombie processes.
 One way to check this is: while running the shell in one terminal, open up another terminal.
 In the shell prompt, type the command `sleep 1 &` several times.
-In the other terminal, use the command `ps –elfh | grep your-userid` to check whether there are zombies (defunct children of the shell).
+In the other terminal, use the command `ps -elfh | grep your-userid` to check whether there are zombies (defunct children of the shell).

 1. **Handling of slow system calls (5 marks)**